ihr-it-projekt/DayZModsInfo/DailyReward/Readme.md

         "Animal_GallusGallusDomesticus": 1 // "Animal Type Name": count of required kills, },
     "version": "1" // Never touch this value.
-It is needed internally }
+It is needed internally "displayName": "Level 1" // The display name on the level button }
 ````